 You will be responsible for ensuring that the service users of the Project receive the highest possible standard of support at all times.
 You will provide cover across the Project in a number of roles including reception, night work, support services and resettlement.
 The nature of the role will determine the tasks required but can include: one to one support meetings, conducting room checks, providing assistance to service users and welcoming visitors to the Project.
 You will need to be someone who can work with other people unconditionally, who has a who understanding of the challenges of homelessness and can work without judgement.
 You will need to be a strong team player, with excellent communication skills and able to work well with others.

-Pension: The employee will be assessed under auto-enrollment pension legislation and if eligible, minimum contributions will be made.
+You will be assessed under auto-enrolment pension legislation and if eligible, minimum contributions will be made.